 Shut and lock all doors and DO NOT allow anyone to leave.

-Account for all students (call roll or make a list)
+Account for all students (call roll or make a list) Wait for further instructions to be announced.

 AT LUNCH BUT OUTSIDE OR AT OUTSIDE P.E.
 CLASSES:

 ALL students in this category should move to the gym or other designated areas and remain there until further notice from an administrator.